theseanything/civilservicelgbt.github.io/_events/20190425-leaders-of-networks-forum.md

 ## Google Hangouts video conferencing

 It is possible to attend this meeting remotely via Google Hangouts.

-If you would like to use this facility, please indicate this in your email.
+Details for this have been sent to all registered attendees.